Handling Legal Claims After Truck Accidents

 Other hazards you may face include a truck driver’s inexperience, improper training or unfamiliarity with the road.
 A trucker may also be under the influence of alcohol or medication that affects his or her driving ability.

-Q: Who Is Liable In A Truck Accident?
+Q: Can Several Parties Be Liable In A Truck Accident?

 A. There can be several parties held liable in a truck accident, depending on what caused it.
 The truck driver may have acted in a negligent manner, the trucking company may have encouraged the driver to ignore federal regulations, or the truck may not have been properly maintained by a company hired to perform the work.